jennis0/dcm/README.md

 ## Usage
 Once installed it is simple to configure which options are available via the module settings or the Compendium Directory:
-1. (Optional) Set which types of item you want to filter using the "Select Filtered Types" setting
-2. Set the base sources for each type of item via the 'Compendium Sources' setting
+1. Open the Player Content Configuration menu from the Compendium sidebar or module settings menu
+2. Use the cog button in the top right to open the Source Selection menu and select the content types you want to filter and the sources you want to use for each content type, then close it.
-3. Select the available items from each source via the 'Approved Content' setting (accessible from the Compendium tab or Setting Browser)
+3. Select the available items from each source in the Player Content Configuration Menu
+4. (Optional) You can make a set of journals containing these options using the Create Player Option Journal button on the compendium browser tab
-4. To enable Spotlight Omnisearch or Quick Insert integration make sure you select this in the main settings menu
+5. (Optional) To enable Spotlight Omnisearch or Quick Insert integration make sure you select this in the main settings menu

 Once you've done this, any unselected content is hidden within the Compendium Browser.
 You can add or remove new options at any time, and unlike with creating compendium specifically for a particular game - there's no deletion, duplication or copying involved so no need to manage updates or changes!
+Though you'll need to re-generate the player journals if options change

 [DCM-demo.webm](https://github.com/user-attachments/assets/5599f62d-e2ae-4390-91f6-2115491de756)